Representations of Thread Quivers: Representations of thread quivers

 As in the proof of Proposition \ref{proposition:kQIsGood}, the category $\rep_k Q$ has a similar description obtained by requiring $N$ and $L_t$ to be finitely presented representations.
-The category $\rep_k Q$ will be abelian and hereditary.
-When $Q$ is a strongly locally finite quiver, then $\rep_k Q$ has Serre duality.
+If $Q$ is a strongly locally finite quiver, then $\rep_k Q$ has Serre duality.

-Note that even when $\mod kQ_r$ and $\mod \left( \oplus_{t \in Q_t} k\LL_t \right)$ are well-understood, the last commutative diagram that is required can make the category $\rep_k Q$ contain a wild hereditary category.
+Note that even when $\mod kQ_u$ and $\mod \left( \oplus_{t \in Q_t} k\LL_t \right)$ are well-understood, the last commutative diagram that is required can make the category $\rep_k Q$ contain a wild hereditary category.

 \begin{example} The category of finitely generated representations of the thread quiver